Holiday in the Park at Six Flags Over Georgia

-Ring in the Holiday Cheer with Holiday Carolers and spirited Holiday shows.
+Ring in Holiday Cheer with sing-a-longs and spirited Holiday shows.
 Don't forget to get your picture with the Looney Tunes crew in their festive attire!

 Go for a spin on our thrill rides and top-of-the-line coasters during Holiday in the Park.
 While some prefer to push the edge on our most daring coasters, we have plenty of rides the whole family can enjoy together.